Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiTests.md

 Here the result is worst, the application crashed on 7 requests and the average response time is **6 minutes**.

 After that we changed and we used paging.
-On the test we requested the 1st page and 10 object on the page.
+On this test we requested the 1st page and 10 object on the page.

 ![](img/table_jmeter_paging_2.png)